SueMottet/Pewlett-Hackard-Analysis/README.md

 * Queries were run looking ate retirement eligiblity and some analysis summary data tables were created and also exported to .csv files

 ### Technical Database Analysis of Employee Retirement
+Using the ERD and SQL queries find the number of retiring employees by title and the employees eligible for the mentorship progrom.

+## Retiring Employees by Title
 Using the ERD and SQL queries create a retirement titles table that holds the current titles of current employees who were born between January 1, 1952 and December 31, 1955.
-Some employees have multiple titles due to promotions in the source data.
+Some employees have multiple titles due to promotions in the source data:
-1. Create sql and save it to a file
-2.
+1. Query data from the employees and titles tables using joins (emp_no, first_name, last_name, title, from_date, to_date) fiiltering to include only employees who were born between 1952 and 1955 ordering by the employee number.
+2. Create a new table with the subset of data in it called retirement_titles using INTO clause
+3. Export and save the retirement_titles table data as retirement_titles.csv

 ### Resources
 - Data source(s): employees.csv, departments.csv. dept_emp.csv, dept_manager.csv, salaries.csv, titles.csv